 The technology was first engineered by Fujitsu and was designed to be a contactless recognition technology.
 It relies on specific characteristics of blood in veins known as deoxidized hemoglobin.
 The blood carried back to the lungs lacks oxygen as the body cells have already consumed that from it.
 Deoxidized hemoglobin appears black when exposed to light waves of near-infrared wavelength.
 The ability of deoxidized to absorb such waves and change color makes it easy to identify the unique vein patterns that can then be captured, stored as a reference template, and finally as biometric access control.
 The picture below illustrates how near-infrared waves extract blood vein patterns.

-- Likewise to iris recognition, vein scan does not require physical contact with the sensor.
+- Likewise to iris recognition, a vein scan does not require physical contact with the sensor.

 - Nearly impossible to forge

 - This is a new technology that is still evolving, implying that it has no objective standard.

 Unlike the above-mentioned biometric technologies used to enhance cybersecurity, voice recognition and keystroke dynamics are much less popular and have not gained widespread use.